boutproject/BOUT-dev/manual/sphinx/user_docs/boundary_options.rst

    * - ``pnt.ythis(f)``
      - Returns the value at the last point in the domain
    * - ``pnt.ynext(f)``
-     - Returns the value at the first point in the domain
+     - Returns the value at the first point in the boundary, i.e. one beyond the domain.
    * - ``pnt.yprev(f)``
      - Returns the value at the second to last point in the domain, if it is valid.
 NB: this point may not be valid.